qdiak/xdirectus/directus/readme.md

 ### 2. Build & publish

 > Replace the NPM auth token that defines the target account.

+> NPM Access token must be a Classic Automation Access Token.

 ```
 pnpm -r build && \